Lippia-io/lippia-api-sample-project/README.md

 }
 ```

-UserService CLASS: (note that it´s extended from MethodsService CLASS, and here the _HTTP Methods_ are declared which will receive 2 mandatory parameters: the json name and the model class to deserialize the response)
+UserService CLASS: (note that it´s extended from MethodsService CLASS and here the _HTTP Methods_ are declared,
+in UserService are declared some methods who will be called according to operation value defined for Examples in the Scenario
+This method, which will receive 2 mandatory parameters:
+the json name and the model class to deserialize the response)
 ```
 public class UserService extends MethodsService {